-- the school has a Safeguarding and Child Protection Policy with procedures in place that are in accordance with statutory guidance and locally agreed inter-agency procedures. - the policy is made available to parents and carers on request and via the school website. - the school operates safer recruitment procedures and makes sure that all appropriate checks are carried out on staff and volunteers who work with children - the school follows the Wiltshire Safeguarding Vulnerable People Partnership guidance, and the statutory guidance within Keeping Children Safe in Education 2023, for dealing with allegations of abuse against staff and volunteers. - a senior member of the school's leadership team is designated to take lead responsibility for safeguarding (and deputy). - there is a Nominated Safeguarding Director and a suitable DSL and DDSL within the school. - ensure that all staff undergo safeguarding and child protection training (including online safety) at induction. - staff comply with the Pan Dorset Safeguarding Children Partnership (PDSCP) guidance - they remedy, without delay, any deficiencies, or weaknesses regarding safeguarding arrangements - the Nominated Safeguarding Director is responsible for overseeing the liaison with the Wiltshire DOFA and/or partner agencies in the event of allegations of abuse being made against the Headteacher, ensuring appropriate action to minimise any further possible risk to the children in the school. - where services or activities are provided on the school premises by another group or individual, the school will check they have appropriate policies and procedures in place to safeguard children and have 'hire agreements' with external groups and individuals, in line with new additional guidance within KCSIE 23 - PREVENT guidance will be followed to ensure any hire agreements with external groups and individuals are not promoting extremist ideologies. - policies and procedures are reviewed annually and provide information to the Local Authority as part of the Annual Audit about how the above duties have been discharged.
+- The school has a Safeguarding and Child Protection Policy with procedures in place that are in accordance with statutory guidance and locally agreed inter-agency procedures. - The policy is made available to parents and carers on request and via the school website. - The school operates safer recruitment procedures and makes sure that all appropriate checks are carried out on staff and volunteers who work with children. - The school follows the Wiltshire Safeguarding Vulnerable People Partnership guidance, and the statutory guidance within Keeping Children Safe in Education 2024, for dealing with allegations of abuse against staff and volunteers. - A senior member of the school's leadership team is designated to take lead responsibility for safeguarding (and deputy). - There is a Nominated Safeguarding Director and a suitable DSL and DDSL within the school. - Ensure that all staff undergo safeguarding and child protection training (including online safety) at induction. - Staff comply with the Pan Dorset Safeguarding Children Partnership (PDSCP) guidance. - They remedy, without delay, any deficiencies, or weaknesses regarding safeguarding arrangements.

+- The Nominated Safeguarding Director is responsible for overseeing the liaison with the Wiltshire LADO and/or partner agencies in the event of allegations of abuse being made against the Headteacher, ensuring appropriate action to minimise any further possible risk to the children in the school. - Where services or activities are provided on the school premises by another group or individual, the school will check they have appropriate policies and procedures in place to safeguard children and have 'hire agreements' with external groups and individuals, in line with KCSiE 2024. - Where the school places a pupil with an alternative provision provider, it continues to be responsible for the safeguarding of that pupil and should be satisfied that the placement meets the pupil's needs (para 171 KCSiE 2024) - PREVENT guidance will be followed to ensure any hire agreements with external groups and individuals are not promoting extremist ideologies. - Policies and procedures are reviewed annually and provide information to the Local Authority as part of the Annual Audit about how the above duties have been discharged.